fanoframework/fano-scgi/README.md

-# FastCGI Web Application with Fano Framework
+# SCGI Web Application with Fano Framework

-FastCGI Web application skeleton using Fano Framework, Pascal web application framework.
+SCGI Web application skeleton using Fano Framework, Pascal web application framework.
 It listens on TCP socket.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli)